5 Essential Steps to Installing a Successful Vegetable Garden

 This is just as important as mulching the beds in your landscape.

 Why?
-Well most importantly, mulching will help keep weeds away.
-And as you may know, weeding is one of the most labor intensive tasks when maintaining a vegetable garden.
+Well, most importantly, mulching will help keep weeds away.
+And as you may know, weeding is one of the most labor-intensive tasks when maintaining a vegetable garden.

-But it gets better, a thick layer of mulch will also help to retain water in the soil, and mulch will also release nutrients into the soil overtime.
+But it gets better; a thick layer of mulch will also help to retain water in the soil, and mulch will also release nutrients into the soil over time.

 Use any of these materials for mulching your vegetable garden: